 ClinicalKey and AccessMedicine are great sources of clinical information outside of the standard article format.
 Search results in both databases include book chapters, practice guidelines, drug monographs, patient education materials, images, and procedures videos.
 Stat!Ref also provides access to current reference and textbook titles.

-These are often a good starting place when you need good background information on the issue you are researching.
+These are often a good starting place when you need comprehensive background information on the issue you are researching.

 Types of Sources: DynaMed pages are secondary sources which link out to supporting primary and secondary sources.